Joker666/microservice-demo/README.md

 ## How to Run
 Since we have used several technologies to make different microservices, you would need few tools installed in your system to run this app.
 I will detail everything, so that the process is smooth for you.

+You can skip to [Run Everything](#running-everything-using-docker-compose) to run all the services without going through the steps of how to run individual services.

 There are some tools that are required to be installed globally.
 - **Docker** - The container management system we are using.
 You can install docker from https://www.docker.com/